Taking Stock 28 August 2025

 Personally, I would have declined the global money (at A$0.58 a share) and patiently observed the consenting process.

-If that process is conducted by adults, and is not challenged by real obstacles, the Santana share price might soon have enriched an issue much less dilutive than the issue concluding now.
+If that process is conducted, and is not challenged by real obstacles, the Santana share price might soon have enriched an issue much less dilutive than the issue concluding now.

 If it takes an issue of 100 million shares to raise $60 million at current prices, it might take just 50 million shares if the share price doubles, following progress with consent.